zyll/yacp/README.md

 Your not from the past :

-  bower install zyll/yacp
+  npm install zyll/yacp

 yacp deps :

-  jquery, backbone and colorpicker (yep we use one, yacp purpose isnt to invent the wheel)
+  jquery, backbone and underscore should be resolved via require

 ### Exemple